jpamental/rwt-workshop/README.md

 - http://rwt.io/rwt-workshop/html/good_typography.html
 - http://rwt.io/rwt-workshop/html/varfonts.html

-# Now with variable font demo!
+## Variable font demo!

-Get and/or configure
+- Get and/or configure your browser as outlined below

-Check out 'html/varfonts.html' and 'css/varfonts.css' to see how it all comes together.
+- Check out 'html/varfonts.html' and 'css/varfonts.css' to see how it all comes together.
 This is using Gingham and Amstelvar, two open-source projects that provide a good starting point.

 ## Resources